nerdsupremacist/GraphZahl/README.md

 A Schema is basically the namespace where you define two objects: A Query and a Mutation Type.
 The query and mutation behave like regular `GraphQLObject`s.
 All the features mentioned above will be included out of the box.

 The QueryType is mandatory and always has to be defined!
-If your API doesn't need Mutations, just set it to `None` like we did before.
+If your API doesn't need Mutations, then you're done.

 **What if you want to make data user dependent?**